|

 ELRS firmware and tools.

 The RF module came with v3.6.3 FCC firmware, and I have since updated it to v4.0.0 LBT.
-The ExpressLRS script was already installed and accessible from the System>Tools menu.
+The ExpressLRS script came already installed and accessible from the System>Tools menu.

 First time with ELRS?